mrjones2014/codesettings.nvim/README.md

 ## Features

 - Minimal API: one function you call per server setup, or with a global hook (see example below)
-- `jsonls` integration for schema-based completion of LSP settings
+- `jsonls` integration for schema-based completion of LSP settings in JSON(C) configuration files
 - `jsonc` filetype for local config files
 - Supports custom config file names/locations
 - See [./schemas/](https://github.com/mrjones2014/codesettings.nvim/tree/master/schemas) for the list of supported LSPs